-FILM 3200 Documentary Filmmaking 3 credits
+FILM 3200 Documentary Filmmaking 3 Credits 3 class hours

 This course will examine the basics of documentary film production.
-Through critical analysis and handson experience, students will study the art of nonfiction filmmaking.
+Through critical analysis and hands-on experience, students will study the art of nonfiction filmmaking.
 Digital film assignments will explore documentary techniques and enable students to develop an understanding of the discipline's objectivity and subjectivity.
 During the semester students will explore pre-production processes including story writing and budgeting and production activities including directing, lighting and shooting.
 The postproduction processes of editing and sound design will be covered and distribution options examined.
 Students will write a script proposal, participate in a production shoot, and edit a short documentary film using a nonlinear digital editing system.

-FILM 4100 Special Topics in Film and Television 3 credits
+Special Topics in Film and Television FILM 4100 3 Credits 3 class hours